 - Donatella Stocchi-Perucchio

 Fraternita dei Laici of Arezzo, Italy

 After obtaining her doctoral degree in Medieval and Modern Art at the University of Florence, Alessandra Baroni continued her specialization in Old Master drawings and prints, obtaining her PhD in art history at the University of Utrecht.
 She is a native of Arezzo.

-She has been teaching at the Facoltà di Lettere in Arezzo for over ten years.
 In 2008-2009 she was a senior Andrew W. Mellon fellow at the Metropolitan Museum of Art in New York.
 Upon her return, Alessandra became curator of the Arezzo municipal art collections at the Fraternità dei Laici-Bartolini Collection of prints and drawings.

 Noted among her numerous publications is her monographic work on Jan Van Der Straet, Johannes Stradanus published in Rome and her upcoming publication on the Medicean volumes of prints in the Uffizi Gallery in Florence.

 Alessandra Baroni is currently involved in the organization of the 500th anniversary exhibition on Giorgio Vasari (1511-1574) that will open in September 2011.

 Donna Logan, completed her undergraduate degree in New York before continuing her graduate work in Florence, Italy.
 A thirty-year resident of Italy, she has lived and worked in Arezzo since 1993.
 She is an English language lecturer at the Facoltà di Lettere e Filosofia in Arezzo and director on location of the Italian Studies in Tuscany program since 1996.
 Over the last thirteen years her wide-ranging contacts with the local student population, governmental and non-governmental organizations and associations have enriched University of Rochester student experiences in Italy.